To find a Metro station, look for the distintively

 • Standard "T+" tickets and are good for 90 minutes of continuous travel on the Metro, bus, tram and RER (commuter train) systems.

 A pack of ten, called a carnet, provides great savings.
-If you plan on using the Metro frequently during your stay, you might consider purchasing a weekly or monthly pass, called a carte orange, or the Paris Visite card, which includes unlimited travel on city transport systems and additional discounts.
+If you plan on using the Metro frequently during your stay, you might consider purchasing a weekly or monthly pass, called a carte orange, or the Paris Visite travel pass, which includes unlimited travel on city transport systems and additional discounts.

 • Validate your ticket in the slot and go through the turnstile.
 Don't forget to hold on to your validated ticket; random checks by Metro agents are frequent on weekends.